 Delete and replace 2461.3F.2 with the following:

-Provide a printed Certificate of Compliance with each truckload of Ready-mixed Concrete at the time of delivery meeting the requirements of S-XX (2061) Material Delivery Management System.
+Provide a printed Certificate of Compliance with each truckload of Ready-mixed Concrete at the time of delivery meeting the requirements of S-XX (2061) Material Delivery Management System (Bituminous and Concrete).
 Provide batching quantities for concrete aggregates in saturated surface dry (SSD) condition.

 If the computer system that generates and prints the Certificate of Compliance malfunctions, the Engineer may allow the Contractor to complete any pours in progress, provided the Producer supplies a handwritten or computer-generated Department Form 0042, Certificate of Compliance, with each load.
 The Engineer will not allow the Producer to begin new pours until the computer system generating and printing the Certificate of Compliance system is functioning properly.